Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice On How To Identify Pest Infestations And Help Solve Your Pest Problem.

 Blister Beetles.
 Oval shaped and measuring approximately 1 to 2.5 cm.
-The chemical that is produced by blister beetles is named cantharidin and can burn skin if contact is made.
+The chemical that is produced by blister beetles is named cantharidin and can burn the skin if contact is made.

 Carpet Beetles.
-The larvae of the carpet beetles can be very destructive as they love to feast on natural fibres, woolen products, as well as feathers and other types of fabrics.
+The larvae of the carpet beetles can be very destructive as they love to feast on natural fibres, woollen products, as well as feathers and other types of fabrics.
 Measuring just 1.5 to 4 mm in length, they are characterised by a distinct yellow pattern as well as black and white scales covering the body.

 Cigarette Beetles.
 Around 2 to 3 mm in length and yellowish-brown in appearance.
 Cigarette beetles infest a wide variety of stored products such as cereals and other dried foods.

 Common Furniture Beetles.
-As the name suggests, it’s a pest to timber based furniture.
+As the name suggests, it's a pest to timber-based furniture.
 Common furniture beetles range 3 to 4 mm in length with a reddish-brown colouration to its oval-shaped body.

 Dried Fruit Beetles.
 Small black, oval insects that are characterised by the red or amber colouring on their antennae and legs.
 Dried fruit beetles also have two distinct amber spots located on their wings.